clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Prerequisites
 =============

-#. **OS installed**
+* |CL|

-   The |CL| must be installed to use the mixer tool.
+  :ref:`bare-metal-install`.

-#. **Required bundles**
+* :command:`mixer` bundle

-   The mixer tool requires that the :command:`mixer` bundle is installed.
+  ..
+TODO add link to swupd re how to add bundle

-#. **Docker container**
+* Docker container

   mixer by default runs all build commands in a Docker container to make sure the correct tool versions are used.
 This also allows custom mixes to automatically perform downstream format bumps when the upstream releases a format bump.
 See `Format version`_ for additional information regarding format bumps.

   Refer to `Configure and enable Docker`_ for instruction.

-#. **Docker proxy (optional)**
+* Docker proxy (optional)

   If you use a proxy server, you must set your proxy environment variables and create a proxy configuration file for the Docker daemon and container.

   Consult your IT department if you are behind a corporate proxy for the correct values.

   Refer to `Configure Docker proxy info`_ for instruction.

-#. **Location to host the update content and images**
+* Location to host the update content and images

   In order for swupd to make use of your mix, the update content for your mix must be hosted on a web server.
 Your mix will be configured with an update location URL, which swupd will use to pull down updates.

   Refer to `Set up a nginx web server for mixer`_ for an simple example of setting up an update location.

 Workflow
 ========